hesam-a/computer_sim_of_liqs_in_c/README.md

-This repository includes some C++ version (written by H.A) of some programs from the book "Computer simulations of liquids" by Allen and Tildesley
+This repository includes some C++ version (written by H.A) of some programs from the book "Computer simulation of liquids" by Allen and Tildesley

 The program math_module includes a header file as well, and will be completed based on the written programs, not following the orginal